Intersections Between Pragmatist and Continental Feminism

 - Lovibond, Sabina, 1992.
 “Feminism and Pragmatism: A Reply to Richard Rorty,” New Left Review, 193: 56–74.

 - Lyotard, Jean-François, 1984.
-The Postmodern Condition: A Report on Knowledge, Geoffrey Bennington and Brian Massumi (trans.), Minneapolis, MN: PUBLISHER.
+The Postmodern Condition: A Report on Knowledge, Geoffrey Bennington and Brian Massumi (trans.), Minneapolis, MN: University of Minnesota Press.

 - McKenna, Erin, 2001.
 The Task of Utopia: A Pragmatist and Feminist Perspective, Lanham, MD: Rowman and Littlefield.